cschreib/vif/doc/sphinx/generic-function-guidelines.rst

         }
     }

 The catch here is to support *views* as output arguments.
-Indeed, one may want to convert only part of a string vector with ``from_string()``, our current implementation fails:
+Indeed, one may want to convert only part of a string vector with ``from_string()`` and store the result in a view, in which case our current implementation fails:

 .. code-block:: c++